Note: The picture used is for illustration purposes only.

 On his shoulders perched the two raven Huginn (from the Old Norse ‘thought’) and Muninn (from the Old Norse ‘memory’ or ‘mind’), who gather information from across the world each day for Odin.

-Thor, the protector of mankind and god of thunder, was the strongest of the Æsir.
+Thor, the protector of humankind and god of thunder, was the strongest of the Æsir.

 Thor was known to anger quickly but was mostly benevolent.
 Except for when it came to clashing with the nefarious god of mischief and son of giants, Loki.